 617-923-0100 x 8303

 Alison Roberts is a graduate of Wesleyan University and the Simmons School of Management.
-Fifteen years ago, she enrolled her children in a WCT production and has been around ever since.
-She served on the WCT Board for 8 years, 5 as Board President, during which time she helped facilitate the merger of WCT and the Arsenal Center for the Arts (now the Mosesian Center for the Arts).
+Fifteen years ago, she enrolled her children in a WCT production and has been involved ever since.
+She served on the WCT Board for eight years, five as Board President, during which time she helped facilitate the merger of WCT and the Arsenal Center for the Arts (now the Mosesian Center for the Arts).
 Alison subsequently joined the newly merged organization as Finance Manager in 2013.
-When she is not poring over ledgers and spreadsheets Alison can be found in the dance studio working on her ballroom technique.
+When she is not poring over ledgers and spreadsheets, Alison can be found in the dance studio working on her ballroom technique.

 * * *